 As a single woman, you only have one income –your own – to make homeownership work.
 That single income will need to cover qualifyingfor a home loan, making a down payment, and making the monthly mortgagepayments.

-finances as a single female buyer is save for your down payment and get yourcredit in order so you’ll be a responsible client to lenders.
+The most important thing you can do with yourfinances as a single female buyer is save for your down payment and get yourcredit in order so you’ll be a responsible client to lenders.

 Sixty-five percent of women said they’re saving for a down payment for their home, while another 49 percent said they’re consciously working on improving their credit score, according to a Bank of America report.
 Despite taking the initiative, 48 percent of women said they don’t have enough saved for a down payment and 47 percent said they wanted to have a higher salary before buying.

 A 2017 Credit Sesame survey suggested that 42 percent of women said struggling to cover a down payment was the top reason they weren’t homeowners, compared to 38 percent of men.

 As a general rule of thumb for conventionalmortgages, you should make a down payment of at least 5 percent.
 So, if you’rebuying a home for $200,000, you’ll need a minimum of $10,000 to secure a homeloan.
 However, 20 percent down is your best bet if you can afford it.

 Check your credit report so you’ll know whatyour credit score is, and how you may appear to potential lenders – are youstaying on top of your monthly payments and are all of your accounts in theclear?
 If you see any glaring issues or adverse accounts, you’ll need toresolve them because you don’t have a partner’s good credit to balance out yourown.

 While most homebuyers are shopping as a duo,you’ll make your case to lenders as a solo applicant so your salary, savings,and credit history will do all of the talking.
 You need to make sure yourfinancial house is in order.